This post may contain affiliate links. See our affiliate disclosure for more.

 To try it out, I’d start by watching this video explaining how 10 Udemy instructors banked over $1.6 Million in a year’s time.

 10. Take photos of food, or families, or babies or…

-Of course, you’ll want to learn about what makes a great photo by studying digital photography and practicing (a lot!), but with some dedication, you can easily make some extra money every month doing portraits, commercial photos, baby photos, and more.
+Of course, you’ll want to learn about what makes a great photo by studying digital photography and practising (a lot!).
+With some dedication, you can easily make some extra money every month doing portraits, commercial photos, baby photos, and more.

-To get started, I recommend you read this article on becoming a freelance photographer.
+To start, I recommend you read this article on becoming a freelance photographer.

 11. Start a blog on the side

-Last on my list of side jobs is to start a blog.
-I’ll warn you right now that starting a blog will take some time, but it can really pay off in the long-run.
+Last on my list is to start a blog.
+I’ll warn you right now that starting a blog will take some time, but it can really pay off in the long run.

 Starting your own blog can pay nice dividends if you stick with it and stay smart about it.